dominikwerder/rfcs/text/0000-reuse-fields-on-drop.md

 - Add a new field attribute `#[rescue_me]` (naming this attribute is totally up for discussion).
 - Let the compiler call `drop(&mut self)` as usual.
-- After `drop(&mut self)` returned, destructure the `struct` and pass the rescued fields to the specified function.
+- After `drop(&mut self)` returned, if the type implements `RescueOnDrop`, let the compiler destructure the `struct` and pass the rescued fields to the specified function.

 ```rust
 #[derive(RescueOnDrop)]